ashp0/Drast/README.md

     - [x] Improve the if statement AST
     - [ ] Add support for booleans
     - [ ] Add support for casting
-    - [ ] Check if function has a return type
+    - [x] Check if function has a return type, for return statements
 - [ ] Semantic Analyzer
     - [x] Duplicate Variable and Functions
     - [ ] Duplicate Struct Initializers